apache/brooklyn-ui/docs/customizations.md

 There are a number of points where UI default choices can be overridden:

-* Actions on Composer: by changing the config value for `'actionServiceProvider'` in `ui-modules/blueprint-composer/app/index.js`, a different set of actions can be displayed on the composer screen
+* Actions on Composer: by changing the config value for `'actionServiceProvider'` from `ui-modules/blueprint-composer/app/index.js`, a different set of actions can be displayed on the composer screen

 * Composer - Virtual palette items and alternate catalog endpoints:  by registering a different `blueprintServiceProvider`